kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 As an example, we could map out our different subscriber types based on the type of payment made combined with where the subscriber was in his / her lifecycle with a particular sport offering.
 To show illustrative examples of subscriber types for clarity:
 <ul>
-<li>New:  subscriber makes a payment for the first time for a particular sport’s subscription</li>
+<li><strong>New:</strong>  subscriber makes a payment for the first time for a particular sport’s subscription</li>
-<li>Reactivation:  subscriber, who has been a subscriber prior to previously canceling, returns and makes a payment for a particular sport’s subscription</li>
+<li><strong>Reactivation:</strong>  subscriber, who has been a subscriber prior to previously canceling, returns and makes a payment for a particular sport’s subscription</li>
-<li>Recurring:  subscriber makes a recurring payment for his / her particular sport’s subscription</li>
+<li><strong>Recurring:</strong>  subscriber makes a recurring payment for his / her particular sport’s subscription</li>
 </ul>
 </p>